wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) $ brew install libmagic`

-1. Install the other Python packages required by the WeVoteServer project
+1. Install all the other Python packages required by the WeVoteServer project (there are a lot of them!)

     `(WeVoteServer3.7) $ pip install -r requirements.txt`

-    This is a big operation that loads a number of wheels and then it compiles with gcc other c language packages for which a current wheel does not exist.
-(Wheel or `*.whl` files are Python containers that contain pre-compiled c language objects that are pre-compiled for the current MacOS).
+    This is a big operation that loads a number of wheels and then it compiles other c language packages with gcc, for which a current wheel does not exist.
+(Wheel or `*.whl` files are Python containers that contain pre-compiled c language objects.
+Objects that are specifically pre-compiled for the current MacOS version).

     If this install succeeds with no missing libraries, or other compiler errors, we are most of the way to done.
 If this command fails on the first try, try it again -- that usually resolves the problem.
+This should work the first time on a clean first install.

 ## Install and set up PostgreSQL and pgAdmin4